The Padlock (Italian fairy tale): The Golden Cabbage

 Italian anthropologist Antonio De Nino collected a tale from Abruzzo with the title Il Cavolo d'Oro ("The Golden Cabbage").
 In this tale, a poor mother has three daughters, and they all scavenge for food by gathering herbs.
 One day, the youngest daughter finds a golden cabbage in the fields and plucks its foliage to bring it home.
 By selling the gilded foliage, the family becomes rich.
 They decide to have the entire vegetable to themselves, and the third daughter goes to uproot it.
 She does and opens up a hole on the ground which she enters.
 She finds a fairy palace whose mistress appears and orders the girl on tasks: first, to separate a mixed heap of beans and fava beans; next, to separate a mixed heap of corn and wheat.
 With the help of a chained prince's son, the girl fulfills both tasks.
 Some time later, the girl asks the fairies to visit her family, and the fairies allow it.
 She goes back home and talks to her family about sleeping with a mysterious person at night she has never seen, because she is given a sleeping drink.
 Her sisters advise her to toss away the drink and hide a lit candle nearby.
-The girl goes back home and follows her sisters' instructions: with the candle, she finds a youth beside her on the bed, with two mirros on his knees.
+The girl goes back home and follows her sisters' instructions: with the candle, she finds a youth beside her on the bed, with two mirrors on his knees.
 Reflected in the mirrors are women preparing clothes for the prince's wife, and one of them washes some in a river.
 The girl shouts for the washerwoman to mind her clothes, and her screams wake up the prince, who laments that she betrayed his trust, for the fairies will banish her.
 The prince gives a ball of yarn to help his wife, who is expelled by the fairies to the wide world.
 Fortunately, she throws the yarn and follows it to a castle where she is given lodge for the night.
 She gives birth to a boy in the stables, and stays there.
 One night, the prince visits them in secret and sings a song to his son, about how he would be with him if the rooster did not crow and midnight did not ring, then disappears.
 The queen is informed of the prince's night visits to the girl, and hatches a plan to release her son: she has soldiers at the ready for the youth's next visit; he appears with chains around his body and, when the fairies try to pull him back, the soldiers cut off the chains, releasing him from the fairies' grasp.